isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/spf-guns-explosives-and-weapons.md

 *Controlled Imports, Exports and Transhipment*

-(a) Articles of clothing intended as protection against attack, including bullet-proof vest
+(a) Articles of clothing intended as protection against attack, including bullet-proof vests
 (b) Helmets intended as protection in military combat
 (c) Toy or replica guns
 (d) Toy or replica explosives, grenades, ammunitions or improvised explosive devices (IED)